Funding & Acknowledgements

 Percent Cover Trend Analysis for Matlacha Pass Aquatic Preserve

-Attached algae Insufficient data to calculate trend - - - -
+Attached algae Insufficient data - - - -

-Paddle grass Insufficient data to calculate trend - - - -
+Paddle grass Insufficient data - - - -

-Widgeon grass Insufficient data to calculate trend - - - -
+Widgeon grass Insufficient data - - - -

 Halophila, unk.
-Insufficient data to calculate trend - - - -
+Insufficient data - - - -

 SAV Water Column Analysis